Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Occupation: Entrepreneur and Founder of Davisware, a software company.

 Platform: Expand oil, gas, and renewable energy.
-Work with lae enforcement to expand training.
-Support a parent’s choice in their child’s education including home schooling.
+Work with law enforcement to expand training.
+Support a parent’s choice in their child’s education, including home schooling.
 For more information go to Davis’s campaign page.

-Occupation: Founder and CEO of an energy business in IL.
+Occupation: Founder and CEO of an energy business in Illinois.

-Platform: Support term-limits in Congress.
-Crackdown on Government waste, Support the US being energy independent.
+Platform: Support term-limits on Congress.
+Crackdown on Government waste, and supports the US being energy independent.
 For more information go to Rice’s campaign page.

 Occupation: Journalist.
 Abughazaleh was indicted on two counts of protesting outside an ICE building.

 Platform: Support a $25 minimum wage an hour.
-Support a 2% wealth tax on on net worths of $50,000,000.
+Support a 2% wealth tax on those with a net worth of $50 million annual income.
 Support as many immigrants coming to the US as well as financial assistance for their communities.
 For more information go to Abughazaleh’s campaign page.

 Platform: Stop Trump tariffs.
 Abolish ICE.
 Medicare for all.
 For more information go to Amiwala’s campaign page.